luciacarrera/ca-va/README.md

 - Checks that it meets PDF/UA && WCAG requirements: [axesCheck](https://check.axes4.com/en/)
 - Checks that it meets WCAG color contrast AA & AAA levels on `Firefox`: [WCAG Color contrast checker](https://addons.mozilla.org/en-US/firefox/addon/wcag-contrast-checker/)
 - Checks that it meets WCAG color contrast AA & AAA levels on `Chrome`: [WCAG Color contrast checker](https://chromewebstore.google.com/detail/wcag-color-contrast-check/plnahcmalebffmaghcpcmpaciebdhgdf?hl=es)

+## Can I remove the Prince (horizontal P) logo?

+Yes if you buy a Prince license or if you replace the prince pdf/ua tagged generator for another one.